Reading Rockets offers reading comprehension and language arts teaching strategies for kids, and is a free web site for parents and educators

 Pre-K Now offers a fact sheet about high-quality preschool.
 They address teacher training and certification, student-teacher ratio, and curriculum.
 They stress alignment between preschool curriculum and a state's K-12 standards.

-The National Association for the Education of Young Children (NAEYC) has a document Early Years Are Learning Years that is about choosing a preschool.
-It also addresses the preschool's relationship with the family and the importance of a qualified staff.
+The National Association for the Education of Young Children (opens in a new window) (NAEYC) has a section called Early Years Are Learning Years (opens in a new window) that includes information about choosing a preschool.
+It also addresses the preschool’s relationship with the family and the importance of a qualified staff.

 Although it's a bit more academic, the National Institute for Early Education Research (NIEER) has a policy brief that outlines high-quality preschool.
 The recommendations from this brief focus on child, family, teacher, curriculum, and classroom dimensions.